September 8, 2019

 To make the SE measurement, an RF signal is injected into the mode stirred chamber and measured at the reference antenna.
 The same signal is also measured by the receiver connected to the connector under test.
 The difference in readings between the reference and the connector under test provides the data for the SE calculation.
 During the test, the mode stirrer is rotated while taking measurements.
 Below 2GHz typically 200 measurements are made per revolution and above 2GHz 3000 readings are taken.

 To help make your connector shielding effectiveness test more of success I recommend the following steps:

 - The most important step for the mode-stirred test is to ensure no RF leakage occurs at any of the fixturing points and that any leakage only occurs at the connector mating interface.

 - We recommend contacting Elite early in the project so we can help develop the semi-rigid coax interface assembly in a manner that will ensure an accurate test.
-Semi-rigid is truly the best for fixuring and is far supriour to flexible cable and standard connectors.
+Semi-rigid is truly the best for fixturing and is far superior to flexible cable and standard connectors.

 - Provide the connector under test with threads and mating surfaces having materials and surface finishes that are suitable for soldering to rigid coax.
 It’s very difficult to solder to a stainless steel or aluminum connector or connectors that have a plating finish.

 For more information about how Elite can help you evaluate your connectors or cables for shielding effectiveness, please give me a call to discuss your questions.